AP survey: ADs concerned NIL will skew competitive balance

 Most of the survey respondents came from schools outside the Power Five conferences, the wealthiest and most powerful in college sports (Atlantic Coast, Big 12, Big Ten, Pac-12 and Southeastern).

-Nearly 69% of respondents came from the 22 conference that do not play FBS football.
+Nearly 69% of respondents came from the 22 conferences that do not play FBS football.
 Only 10% of respondents came from the Power Five.

 Clemson athletic director Dan Radakovich, whose school competes in the ACC and has had one of the most successful football programs in the country in recent years, said he doesn’t believe NIL compensation will damage competitive balance.
 But he was sympathetic to schools with smaller budgets that have those concerns.